gopalbasak1/gopalbasak1/README.md

 I'm preparing myself to be a Front End Web Developer.
 I'm already attracted to this sector.
 I have served in Territory Sales Officer posts in big companies for a long time.
 And I know about the market.

-Skills: HTML / CSS / Bootstrap
+Skills: HTML / CSS / Bootstrap / Tailwind

 - 🔭 I’m currently working on this page
 - 🌱 I’m currently learning Javascript